 b) The function is considered to be substitutable as it can be replaced in an acceptable manner and within a reasonable time frame thereby limiting potential impact on the real economy and the financial markets.
-In particular, there is a large number of active credit institutions in the regions of Veneto and Puglia16 in which the Institution's deposit-taking activity is concentrated (37 and 28 respectively), and the transfer of this activity from the Institution is technically possible within a reasonable time frame.
+In particular, there is a large number of active credit institutions in the regions in which the Institution's deposit-taking activity is concentrated20 (between 22 and 38) and the transfer of this activity from the Institution is technically possible within a reasonable time frame.